 - 42 first impressions and weird things about America – A mammoth essay of a post that starts off talking about how much water is in American toilets.
 Doesn’t get any better than that.

 - 40 things to do in Funchal, Madeira, Portugal – My most-shared post of all time.
 Another ridiculously long one.

-- How to plan a trip to Japan: everything you need to know for your first visit – I’ve been told this is my most (only?) useful post.
-Actual human beings have emailed me saying they used it when researching Japan travels and it came in handy.
-So there.
+- How to plan a trip to Japan: everything you need to know for your first visit – I’ve been told this is my most (only?!) useful post.
+Many real-life human beings have emailed me saying they used it when researching Japan travels and it came in handy.

 - How to pack a suitcase in 10 steps without crying or screaming – Not guaranteed to work.

-- A fairytale city break in Ljubljana, Slovenia: things to see, do and eat – I’m no photographer.
-But my prettiest shots can all be found in this guide.
-Not as popular as many of the other posts on this page but it’s a personal favourite.
+- A fairytale city break in Ljubljana, Slovenia: things to see, do and eat – I’m not a professional photographer, but some of the best shots I’ve taken are in this guide.

 - One day in Kobe, Japan: things to do in the floral city – My most-read post ever.
 I get hundreds of views a day on it.
-I’m including it quietly at the end of this list because it’s obviously something people like, but I’m the first to admit it isn’t the most entertaining post.
-Practical though.
+I’m including it quietly at the end of this list because it’s obviously something people enjoy, but I’m the first to admit it isn’t the most entertaining/unusual post.
+Practical though!